Cloudxtreme/MyProject/README.md

 # MyProject
-The notes of reading books and blogs
+The projects that I am working on and the projects that written by me